soroushjavdan/ApplicationLocker/README.md

 Description
 ----------

-This library send your user to lock activity after they clicking on recent or home button or killing you application.
+This library send your user to lock activity after they leave your app and return to it . even if they click on home or recent button .

 How to:
 -------